Copy into your RSS Reader

 July 5, 2013 Romance author Eloisa James picks five sweet summer reads that turn trauma into romantic triumph.
 Whether you've been jilted at the altar, humiliated in the school paper or just plain rejected, James says you'll find these books "as healing as ice cream."

 June 11, 2013 NPR Books is replete with readers of grown-up books, but editor Petra Mayer prefers a good YA novel any day.
 She picks five (well, really six) of her favorite summer YA reads, from first love in 1980s Omaha to far-future Brazil and beyond.

-August 29, 2013 It's a tragedy, perhaps, but books do go out of print.
-Sometimes it's a slow march toward elimination, others pass out of sight before they've had a chance to shine.
-But reviewer and editor Parul Sehgal recommends five that have come back to life.
+July 16, 2013 It's a tragedy, perhaps, but books do go out of print.
+Reviewer and editor Parul Sehgal recommends five that have come back to life.

 June 6, 2013 For readers in search of tales that step outside familiar viewpoints, these authors unravel conflict, religion, race and love — from new and different angles.
 In these novels, a child from the slums, an executed zealot, a reluctant immigrant, a guilty survivor and a suffering mother take center stage.